 Scammed Out of Love

-Romance and love are in the air this February, but sometimes love isn’t as sweet as you think.
+Romance and love are in the air this February, but sometimes love isn’t as sweet as you think and you may be getting scammed.
 Can you identify the red flags in these romance scams?

 Scammers base their whole operation on being able to tug on your heart strings.
 They will say anything to trick you into a false sense of security and to give them access to your funds.
 In 2018, $143 million were reported as lost from romance scams to the Federal Trade Commission.